Fill the frame photography composition for impact – how, when, why

 Either move distractions out of the background or change your angle so that a distraction is no longer in frame.
 If the background is busy, you can tidy it up a bit by using a wide aperture to blur it.
 This also helps to make your subject stand out.

-What to include when filling the frame
+What to include when filling the frame for environmental portrait

-Here’s someone who teaches online courses on how to make your own clothes.
-This shows her filming her video tutorials on how to create a pattern.
-Including her tools and her camera adds context to the image.
-Filling the frame with her activity places the viewer in the scene, making the portrait more intimate.
+The first example of filling the frame is a portrait of someone who teaches online courses on how to make your own clothes.
+The image shows her filming her video tutorials on how to create a pattern.

 Add background context for scale in frame

-Filling the frame with something that lends scale to the main subject helps to put it in context.
 This close up of a newborn baby’s feet sticking out of a knitted blanket includes enough background to add context and tell a story.
-The size of the stitching of the blanket shows how tiny her feet were in comparison.
+The oversized size of the stitching of the blanket makes her tiny feet seem even bigger.

 Including too much space around a subject in a frame